ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.ems-esp/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->
+### **WORK IN PROGRESS**
+* adapter now with json config
+* js controller version >= 4.0.24 and admin version >= 6.3.5 required
+* add expert settings for ems-esp gateway (own states by polling raw telegrams)
+* support different ems-esp bus id's for own states
+* add pdf documentation for new functionality

 ### 3.5.0 (2024-05-15)
-* warm water starts not supported anymore within statistics due to namechanges within ems-esp firmware 3.7
+* warm water starts not supported anymore within statistics due to name changes within ems-esp firmware 3.7

 ### 3.4.4 (2024-05-15)
 * improve delays between axios get requests for km200 and ems-esp to avoid errors